PandoraMedia/scooch/docs/index.rst

 * `Sacred <https://sacred.readthedocs.io/en/stable/index.html>`_
 * `Hydra <https://hydra.cc/>`_

 However, what makes Scooch different is that it not only translates config parameters into variables in your code, but into object oriented class hierarchies.
-This means configurations can benefit from object oriented concepts such as Inheretance, Encapsulation, Abstraction and Polymorphism.
-The benefits of Scooch are outlined in more detail in the :ref:`benefits` section.
+This means configurations can benefit from object oriented concepts such as inheretance, encapsulation, abstraction and polymorphism.
+The benefits of such an approach are outlined in more detail in the :ref:`benefits` section.

 What does a Scooch config look like?
 ------------------------------------